TG9541/stm8ef/README.md

 # STM8S eForth (stm8ef)

 This is a refactored port of Dr. C.H.
-Ting's eForth for the *STM8S Discovery* to STM8S *Value Line* devices like *STM8S003F3* and to the SDCC toolchain, which makes mixing Forth, assembler, and C is possible.
+Ting's eForth for the *STM8S Discovery* to STM8S *Value Line* devices like *STM8S003F3* and to the [SDCC toolchain](http://sdcc.sourceforge.net/), which makes mixing Forth, assembler, and C possible.

-Most of the changes are related to providing "board support" for STM8S based low-cost Chinese made "gadgets", but there are also additions, like support for a background control task.
+Most of the changes are related to providing "board support" for STM8S based low-cost Chinese made "gadgets", but there are also additions, like support for [background control tasks](https://github.com/TG9541/stm8ef/wiki/eForth-Background-Task).

-Changes to the original code
+Changes to the original code:

 * SDCC tool chain "ASxxxx V2.0" syntax
-* SDCC linker support through declaration of ISR routines in `main.c`
+* Usage of the SDCC linker with declaration of ISR routines in `main.c`
 * hard STM8S105C6 dependencies removed (e.g. RAM layout, UART2)
 * 1K RAM layout, meaningful symbols for RAM locations
 * conditional code for different target boards